SenseraJohn/BLETest/README.md

 This will SOMETIMES cause the SC600Y to experience a kernel panic and crash.

 Sometimes it crashes, sometimes it doesn't.
 I do not know why it only crashes sometimes.
+See the wcnsslog.txt file for a serial crash log from the SC600Y.